jsummers/oldunzip/readme-unimplode6a.txt

 Website: <https://entropymine.com/oldunzip/>
 Development: <https://github.com/jsummers/oldunzip>

-=== The big problem with this library ===

-... is that it does not support "Shrink" (method 1) decompression.
-It is not very useful without that, because most ZIP files that use Implode also use Shrink, for files less than or equal to 320 bytes in size.

 === Basic information about the library ===

 Unimplode6a was developed by Jason Summers, based on public domain code by Mark